nf-core/stableexpression/README.md

 ## Introduction

-**nf-core/stableexpression** is a bioinformatics pipeline aiming to aggregate multiple count datasets for a specific species and find the most stable genes.
-The datasets can be either downloaded from public databases (EBI, NCBI) or provided directly by the user.
-Both RNA-seq and Microarray count datasets can be utilised.
+**nf-core/stableexpression** is a bioinformatics pipeline that aims to identify the most stable genes in one or more expression datasets.
+These datasets can be downloaded from public databases such as [EBI Expression Atlas](https://www.ebi.ac.uk/gxa/home) and [NCBI GEO Datasets](https://www.ncbi.nlm.nih.gov/gds), or provided directly by the user.
+Both RNA-seq and microarray count datasets can be used.
+The pipeline is ideally suited to determining the most suitable RT-qPCR reference genes for a given species.

 <p align="center">
     <img title="Stableexpression Workflow" src="docs/images/metromap/nf_core_stableexpression.metromap.png" width=100%>